zhuochenbioinfo/3KRG-HAP/README.md

 ***NOTICE: This is a highly specialized pipeline and may be awkward for other uses.
 But some scripts in this pipeline may be usable for other situations.***

+***NOTICE: The formulas and pictures on this page may not be displayed properly in some regions due to local Internet policies.***

 If you have any questions, suggestions or interests about this project, please feel free to contact: chenomics@163.com or zhuochen@genetics.ac.cn.

 # Pipeline